How are we different?

 - We do pure CFO work, which we define as being forward looking and operationally focused.
 We place a huge emphasis on driving cash flow from operations, strategic planning, and pulling it all together to increase the value of our clients’ businesses.
 We do not do controller (accounting and historical oriented) work.
 Our CFOs always help each other on challenging client issues.

-- We presently have five full time Area Directors in Ohio who are 100% dedicated to business development.
+- We presently have 11 full time Area Presidents in Ohio who are 100% dedicated to business development.
 We will double this number over the next few years.
 CFOs who join us have the backing of a dedicated team.

 - We have a proven business development model that works.
 Our CFOs do not have to “find their own work.”
 We work together to help each CFO develop a client base as part of a total team effort.

 - We have at least two people involved with every one of our clients: the CFO and the Area Director.
 This is a real plus to our CFOs and to our clients.

 - With over 60 full-time, permanent members of our team, FocusCFO is by far the largest CFO services provider in Ohio and perhaps in the entire Midwest.
 We have been operating in Ohio since 2001.